estudiovientos/IEEE_Dynamic-Wind-Detection/README.md

 ### 📜 License

-This project is licensed under **CC BY-NC-SA 4.0**.
-This means you can share and modify the content as long as you provide proper credit, do not use it for commercial purposes, and distribute any derivative works under the same license.
+This project is licensed under GNU General Public License v3.0 (GPLv3).
+This means you can share and modify the content as long as you provide proper credit and distribute any derivative works under the same license.
 More details in [LICENSE](LICENSE).

 ---